ChemicalWonders/rshell/README.md

 ###RSHELL: Bugs

 * connectors (|| and &&) do not work at all
-* when you put a comment in the middle of the command, it won't show.
+* when you put a comment in the middle of the command, it will deletes everything from that comment.
 * up arrow and down arrow does not show previous commands
-* echo with quotes don't work, my program only parses whitespace
+* echo with quotes work, but the include the quotes.
-* changing directories does not work because it is a bash command
+* changing directories does not work because it is a built in bash
-* sometimes the exit command needs to be entered a few times before exiting.
+* tabbing does not autocomplete the file or command name
-* tabbing does not autocomplete the file or command name.
+* going up and down with arrow keys don't work

 ### ls: Bugs